 My neighbors 01 Dodge Dakota pickup truck was having an HVAC blower motor issue.
 It worked on high only and sometimes not at all.

 These are not the only Dodge or Chrysler vehicles that are experiencing problems with this component.
-I've seen Sebring 01-04 and Dodge Stratus owners from 2001 through 2006 without climate control systems complaining about the same problems.
+I’ve seen the 2001 through 2004 Chrysler Sebring and Stratus owners from 2001 through 2006 without climate control systems complaining about the same problems.

-To round things out I had a Dodge 13 passenger van about a year ago that had the same malfunction.
-It would seem an extremely large number of vehicles are involved with this blower resistor failure issue.
+To round things out I had a Dodge Ram pickup and cargo van about a year ago that had the same malfunction.
+It would seem an extremely large number of vehicles became involved with this blower resistor failure issue.

 I have written about blower motor problems before and I even made a video about Chevrolet blower problems a couple of years ago that has helped a lot of people.
 The Dodge circuit is very different than the GM set up.
-After digging out a wiring diagram I was surprised to learn that there was only one fuse and no relay.
+I’m surprised, after digging out a wiring diagram, that there’s only one fuse and no relay in this circuit.

-However, it was not the configuration of the circuit that is causing the blower motor resistor to overheat.
-The overheating is so profound that in many instances the connector is damaged.
+However, it wasn’t the configuration of the circuit that’s causing the blower motor resistor to overheat.
+The overheating gets so intense that in many instances you’ll find the connector damaged.

-This is why when people just replace the resistor they might find the automobile is not fixed.
-The terminals can get so toasted they no longer provide a physical connection to the resistor bridge.
+When people just replace the resistor they might find the automobile still has intermittent blower operation.
+The terminals become so toasted they no longer provide a physical connection to the resistor bridge.

-In this situation the connector and pigtail harness will have to be replaced along with the resistor.
+In this situation the connector and pigtail harness will need replacing along with the resistor.
 I think the question is why the resistor got so hot.

-Although I cannot provide a definitive answer of what's exactly wrong with everybody's car, I can tell you what I found on my neighbors 01 Dodge Dakota.
+I cannot provide a definitive answer of what’s exactly wrong with everybody’s car.
+However, I can tell you what I found on my neighbors 2001 Dodge Dakota.
 Then you can see if yours is the same way.

 The type of carnage I found with the connector and resistor signaled me to pull out the blower motor and take a look at it.